 Hanabi is very challenging and the players’ skill levels combined with the randomness of the deck always keeps the challenge high without becoming too frustrating.

 Kendra and I travel a lot, and this is one of those games we can take with us to the airport that keeps us entertained for hours.
 I can’t tell you how many new friends I’ve made while traveling, simply by pulling a game out in an airport and inviting fellow travelers for a quick game.

+We hope you enjoyed our Hanabi review.
 Have you tried Hanabi?
 What do you think?
 Drop a comment below and let us know!